PNNL-Comp-Mass-Spec/DMS-Model-Config-Db-Updater/Readme.md

 Use `/RenameSPs` to rename the referenced stored procedures to use snake case
 * This does not change argument names

+Use `/RenameViews:False` to disable changing unrecognized view names to snake case
+* View names will be unrecognized if not defined in the View column map file

+Use `/SnakeCaseColumns:false` to disable changing unrecognized column names to snake case
+* Column names will be unrecognized if not defined in the View column map file

+Use `/SquareBrackets` to enable quoting names using square brackets (SQL Server compatible)
+* By default, will quote names using double quotes (if the name contains a space, punctuation, or other non-alphanumeric characters)

-When `/UsePgSchema` is provided, if the object name does not already have a schema and the db_group for the page family is defined, preface object names with the PostgreSQL schema that applies to the database group
+When `/UsePgSchema` is provided, if the object name does not already have a schema and the database group for the page family is defined (using `my_db_group`), preface object names with the PostgreSQL schema that applies to the database group
 * This should only be set to true if the DMS website is now retrieving data from PostgreSQL and schema names need to be added to page families

-The processing options can be specified in a parameter file using `/ParamFile:Options.conf` or `/Conf:Options.conf`
-* Define options using the format `ArgumentName=Value`
-* Lines starting with `#` or `;` will be treated as comments
-* Additional arguments on the command line can supplement or override the arguments in the parameter file

 Use `/Validate` to read column names used in each SQLite file and validate against the column names in the source tables or views for list reports, detail reports, and entry pages
 * When this is true, the name map files are not loaded and no object renaming is performed